thr-consulting/imperium/docs/Routes.md

   * **permissions: string | [string]** - Permissions that are required to render the route.
   * **redirect: bool** - When true, redirects to `/signin` if not logged in or unauthorized.

+## Portal Routes
+These are special routes that render a popup Portal overtop of other content.
+While they are defined alongside other routes, they have different properties.
+For maximum customization Imperium doesn't actually render the Portal component for you.
+It just renders the component outside of the normal layout.

+  * **key: string** - _Required_ - Used as the key in the query string as well as the React component key
+  * **portal: Component** - _Required_ - The component to display in the Portal